torvalds/linux/Documentation/crypto/crypto_engine.rst

 		...
 	};

-The crypto engine only manages asynchronous requests in the form of crypto_async_request.
-It cannot know the underlying request type and thus only has access to the transform structure.
-It is not possible to access the context using container_of.
-In addition, the engine knows nothing about your structure "``struct your_tfm_ctx``".
-The engine assumes (requires) the placement of the known member ``struct crypto_engine`` at the beginning.
+The crypto engine only manages asynchroyesus requests in the form of crypto_async_request.
+It canyest kyesw the underlying request type and thus only has access to the transform structure.
+It is yest possible to access the context using container_of.
+In addition, the engine kyesws yesthing about your structure "``struct your_tfm_ctx``".
+The engine assumes (requires) the placement of the kyeswn member ``struct crypto_engine`` at the beginning.

 Order of operations
 -------------------